With so many unforgettable things to do in Corfu, one visit is never enough. But there are some highlights you simply can’t afford to miss.

-Families adore the island for the warm hospitality shown by locals, couples for its romantic capital and solo travellers for its breathtakingly beautiful landscapes and activities on offer.
+Families adore the island for the warm hospitality of locals, couples for its romantic capital, and solo travellers for its breathtakingly beautiful landscapes and activities on offer.
+Here are just some of the amazing things to do on your holidays in Corfu.

-Blessed with hillsides thick with pine, cypress and eucalypt forests that tumble down to blue-green seas, Corfu is a nature and beach lover’s dream.
+Blessed with hillsides thick with pine, cypress and eucalypt forests that tumble down to blue-green seas, Corfu is a beach and nature lover’s dream.

-On the verdant northeastern coast, seaside villages worth visiting include upscale Agios Stefanos, insider secret Kaminaki and minuscule Kalami, where UK author Gerald Durrell once resided and penned books inspired by his time there.
+On the verdant northeastern coast, seaside villages worth visiting include upscale Agios Stefanos, insider-secret Kaminaki and minuscule Kalami, where British author Gerald Durrell once resided and penned books inspired by his time there.

 Horse riding is available in Gouvia and Avlaki. among other locations.

-Take a day trip on a sailboat to swim and snorkel in secluded bays, or a tour of the nearby twin isles of Paxi and Antipaxi, whose aquamarine waters need to be seen to be believed.
+Take a day trip on a sailboat to swim and snorkel in secluded bays, or a tour of the nearby twin isles of Paxos and Antipaxos, whose aquamarine waters need to be seen to be believed.

-Corfu has an excellent network of hiking trails, including the Corfu Trail, the Erimitis path and the route to Pantokrator Mountain.
+With an excellent network of hiking trails, including the Corfu Trail, the Erimitis path and the route to Pantokrator Mountain, there’s no end of outdoor activities you can enjoy in Corfu.

-The moment you step into Corfu’s atmospheric Old Town, a Unesco World Heritage site, you will feel as if you have been transported to another era.
-Kings, countesses and noblemen and women once walked these cobblestone streets.
+Next in your list of top things to do in Corfu, we explore the atmospheric Old Town, a Unesco World Heritage site.
+You will feel as if you have been transported to another era, with kings, countesses and noblemen and noblewomen once walking these cobblestone streets.

-The Venetians and British left their mark in the form of stately neoclassical mansions that have been well-preserved.
+The Venetians and British left their mark in the form of stately neoclassical mansions that have been well-preserved and are among the most intriguing places to visit in Corfu.

 Lose yourself in the narrow alleyways of the Campiello neighbourhood, which is reminiscent of Naples’ sleepy back streets.